Nkawu/makerbot_replicator_1_info/_guides/using.md

 1. Design/Download STL file
 1. Slice STL file into G-CODE file with the slicer

-#### Using SD card
+#### Using SD Card
+1. Save the G-CODE file to your computer (use short filenames!)
-1. Convert G-CODE file to X3G file using GPX
+1. Convert G-CODE file to X3G file using the [**GPX**](https://github.com/markwal/GPX) utility
-1. Save X3G file onto SD card and insert into Replicator
+1. Copy the X3G file onto the SD card and insert into Replicator
 1. Select file using the menu option **Print from SD**
 1. Print!